Alleged Co-Conspirator Of Jeffrey Epstein, Ghislaine Maxwell, Spotted In California Days After His Death

 — New York Post (@nypost) August 15, 2019

-Just before this photo showing Ghislaine in Los Angeles emerged, the buzz had been that she had been hiding out in New England.
+Just before this photo showing Maxwell in Los Angeles emerged, the buzz had been that she had been hiding out in New England.
 As CBS News details, it was believed that she had been living in a beach town called Manchester-by-the-Sea at the mansion owned by tech CEO Scott Borgerson.

 There had been talk that Borgerson and Maxwell had been romantically involved, and he was recently spotted walking a dog that appeared to be hers.
 The two were also seemingly spotted running together in the mornings in recent weeks or months.

 Now, a neighbor from that New England town has suggested that Maxwell left Borgerson’s mansion about a month ago.
-That hadn’t necessarily been confirmed, and The Daily Beast shares that friends of Ghislaine’s had suggested that Maxwell had actually been spending time in France in recent days or weeks.
-There is a property in Paris owned by Epstein where she has previously stayed and her sister Christine lives in France too.
+That hadn’t necessarily been confirmed, and The Daily Beast shares that friends of Maxwell’s had suggested that she had actually been spending time in France in recent days or weeks.
+There is a property in Paris owned by Epstein where she has previously stayed, and her sister, Christine, lives in France too.

 Jennifer Araoz, who claimed Jeffrey Epstein raped her when she was 15, files a lawsuit naming Epstein associate Ghislaine Maxwell as his enabler, as well as three unnamed employees and Epstein's estate. https://t.co/BGWKzqA5t8